embiimob/Sup/README.md

   -f, --filepath                  The full path of file to query

-  --verbose                       Get roots by address
+  --verbose                       output event information to leveldb

   --help                          Display this help screen.